AMSA-2425/Laboratoris/src/Mount.md

 - dev.
 Interpret character or block special devices on the filesystem.

 - nodev.
 Do not interpret character or block special devices on the file system.

-- diratime.
-Update   directory   inode  access  times  on  this filesystem.
-		This is the default.

-- nodiratime.
-Do not update directory inode access times on  this filesystem.

-- dirsync.
-All  directory updates within the filesystem should be done synchronously.

 - exec.
 Permit execution of binaries.